crowdagger/crowbook/guide/config.md

 There are two important things to note:

 1. you must *not* use quotes around the file names.
-2. the path of these files are relative to the directory where your configuration file is.
+2. the paths of these files are relative to the directory where your configuration file is.
 This means you can run `crowbook books/my_trilogy/first_book/config.book` without being in the book's directory.